Dan Visel, and I work at the intersection of publishing, design, and technology.

 though I’m used to working remotely, and I’m regularly in North America.

-Right now I’m most interested in building complex reading environments on the web and in mobile environments.
+I’m most interested in building complex reading environments on the web and in mobile

-I’ve used a wide range of web technologies, though most of what I’m doing is based around presenting information through
+environments.
+I’ve used a wide range of web technologies, though most of what I’m doing is based around

 If I haven’t used it, I’m happy to figure it out.